 (c) report such Incidents and measures taken to the Commission and the Council at their next available meeting.

-5. The Secretary-General shall publish copies of Incident reports at the Authority’s website, [subject to ensuring that confidential information is protected].
+5. The Secretary-General shall publish copies of Incident reports on the Authority’s website, [subject to ensuring that confidential information is protected].

 Please indicate the rationale for the proposal.
 [150-word limit]